Franchise Territory Mapping

 Franchise territory mapping software helps brands define clear, FDD-ready boundaries that protect franchisees and reduce channel conflict.
 By sizing territories with current population and income data and drawing realistic drive-time areas instead of simple circles, you achieve fair, balanced catchments that support profitable growth.

-Simple tools for defining exclusive franchise territories - no GIS training required.
+Simple tools for mapping exclusive franchise territories - no GIS training required.
 Compare the population density of key segments with economic strength, and identify competitors and allies in the region.

-Simple tools for defining exclusive franchise territories - no GIS training required.
+Simple tools for mapping exclusive franchise territories - no GIS training required.
 Compare the population density of key segments with economic strength, and identify competitors and allies in the region.

-Simple tools for defining exclusive franchise territories - no GIS training required.
+Simple tools for mapping exclusive franchise territories - no GIS training required.
 Compare the population density of key segments with economic strength, and identify competitors and allies in the region.

 Current & Forecasted Population Data

-Use annually updated high resolution population data, forecasts, and income layers to size markets and spot opportunities before competitors..
+Use annually updated high resolution population data, forecasts, and income layers to size markets and spot franchise territory opportunities before competitors.
 Cycle through historical population data to identify growth trends, and research competitor locations to locate gaps in the marketplace.

 Current & Forecasted Population Data

-Use annually updated high resolution population data, forecasts, and income layers to size markets and spot opportunities before competitors..
+Use annually updated high resolution population data, forecasts, and income layers to size markets and spot franchise territory opportunities before competitors.
 Cycle through historical population data to identify growth trends, and research competitor locations to locate gaps in the marketplace.

 Current & Forecasted Population Data

-Use annually updated high resolution population data, forecasts, and income layers to size markets and spot opportunities before competitors..
+Use annually updated high resolution population data, forecasts, and income layers to size markets and spot franchise territory opportunities before competitors.
 Cycle through historical population data to identify growth trends, and research competitor locations to locate gaps in the marketplace.

 POIs & Spending Power Insights